AttiaMinAllah/frog-canary/README.md

 Execution
 python3 alphanumeric_sort.py
-python3 background_script.py
+- enter any string input and get it sorted python3 background_script.py

 - Add test files(test_file.txt) in tmp folder once its been created so you see the folder being zipped